-Each lecture will include several illustrations that relate to the specific topic being discussed for that day.
-Credit is given for careful reproduction of the illustrations including any notes, labels, and graphs.
-You will turn in your notebook toward the end of the semester along with your activities and homework that has been completed through the semester.
+Each lecture will includes notes and several illustrations that relate to the specific topic being discussed for that day.
+Credit is given for careful recording of the notes and illustrations including any labels and graphs, questions.
+A complete notebook is worth 180 points.
+You will turn in your notebook the last Tuesday of classes.